 “But the angel answered and said to the women, “Do not be afraid, for I know that you seek Jesus who was crucified.
 He is not here; for He is risen, as He said.
 Come, see the place where the Lord lay.
 And go quickly and tell His disciples that He is risen from the dead, and indeed He is going before you into Galilee; there you will see Him.
 Behold, I have told you.”
 (Matthew 28:5-7, NKJV).
 This is Matthew’s account of the Gospel testimony to the resurrection of Jesus?
-Do you see what is really out of place here?
-It is indeed curious that the Gospel writers recorded that women were the first witnesses at the empty tomb.
+Do you see what is really out-of-place here?
+There is something drastically wrong with Matthew’s story.
+You see, he and the other Gospel writers recorded that women were the first witnesses at the empty tomb.

 In Jewish law, women’s testimony was not admissible, so why would Hebrew authors include this unless it were TRUE?
 (In fact, Luke says that the disciples thought the women’s story was “idle tales”.
 Mark says when mourners heard this news, “they did not believe”.)
-But instead of reworking the story to make it more credible, the Gospel writers reported that the women were first on the scene, even though such an “un-doctored” version might hurt their credibility with Jewish readers.
+But instead of reworking the story to make it more credible (which would have been the obvious play if they were perpetuating a hoax), the Gospel writers reported that the women were first on the scene, even though such an “un-doctored” version might hurt their credibility with Jewish readers.
 If the Gospel writers had wanted to convince everyone that the resurrection was true, they would have written a more believable story.

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread